The science behind how we learn and ways to enhance learning in babies

 And what increases speed and synaptic strength?
 Myelin.

-Did you know?
-We sometimes refer to our brains as ‘gray matter’.
-We call it gray because neuron cells appear grey.
-That’s not the entire picture though.
-There’s a lot of white matter in our brains as well.
-More than 50% in fact.
+There is a lot of white matter in our brains as well.
+More that 50%, in fact.
 The white matter in our brains is due to myelin.

-As we learn a new skill, repetition and practice increases the extent of myelination around the axon.
+As we learn a new skill, repetition and practice increase the extent of myelination around the axon.

 A thicker myelin sheath increases the speed with which neurons transfer and interact.
 And we get better at all sorts of tasks.
-Motor skills, reading, memory, language, any skill you can think of relies on this repetition and myelination.
+Motor skills, reading, memory, language, and any skill you can think of rely on repetition and myelination.

 Significance of myelination in babies